coveo/source.coveo.com/_posts/2018-08-03-spring-boot-and-aws-parameter-store.md

 Since we've been using this integration in production for over a year now, and it worked pretty well so far, we decided to open source it a few months ago.
 Here it is on github: [spring-boot-parameter-store-integration](https://github.com/coveo/spring-boot-parameter-store-integration) and on [maven central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22spring-boot-parameter-store-integration%22).

 # Adding a Property Source to Spring Boot
-To create a Property Source with Spring Boot, there is one simple classe to code.
+To create a Property Source with Spring Boot, there is one simple class to code.
 This class needs to extend `PropertySource<T>` where `T` is a source of properties.
 This can basically be any class.
 So implementing a Property Source for the Parameter Store would go like this:

 {% highlight java %}
 public class ParameterStorePropertySource extends PropertySource<AWSSimpleSystemsManagement> {